tobias-beers/RNA_visualization/things_done_this_week.md

 - soft clustering in hierarchical model
 - clustering in full space instead of in latent space
+- Tried to implement ARD, noticed that some implementations implement this on latent dimensions and others on observed dimensions, implemented on both.

 ## Done for thursday (27-2)